MicrosoftDocs/well-architected/well-architected/service-guides/azure-openai.md

   - ai-machine-learning
 ---

-# Azure Well-Architected Framework perspective on Azure OpenAI
+# Azure Well-Architected Framework perspective on Azure OpenAI Service

-The Azure OpenAI Service provides REST API access to OpenAI language models, adding Azure networking and security capabilities.
-This article provides architectural recommendations for making informed decisions when using Azure OpenAI as part of your workload's architecture.
+Azure OpenAI Service provides REST API access to OpenAI large language models (LLMs), adding Azure networking and security capabilities.
+This article provides architectural recommendations to help you make informed decisions when you use Azure OpenAI as part of your workload's architecture.
 The guidance is based on the [**Azure Well-Architected Framework pillars**](../pillars.md).

 > [!IMPORTANT]
 >